 Since your work ethic and sense of purpose will be greatly improved, you’ll likely have more positive relationships with coworkers as a result.

-If you don’t spend unnecessary time on tasks or getting distracted, then they may want to do the same; this can help build camaraderie between all employees in an office setting.
+If you don’t spend unnecessary time on tasks or get distracted, then they may want to do the same; this can help build camaraderie between all employees in an office setting.

 If you’re working towards specific personal development goals and have a sense of direction, your level of productivity will likely increase as well.